Publications & Reports

 Widely Adopted History

-Since its foundation in 1989, the Council has achieved a prominent place in national exchanges about social studies textbooks and the curriculum.
-The Council's has issued many reports and textbook evaluations.
-It makes repeated efforts to educate the nation about the multiculturalism and contain it as a ruling idea in the curriculum.
+Since 1989, the Council has been active in many topical exchanges about social studies textbooks and the curriculum.
+It has made repeated efforts to educate the nation about the multiculturalism and contain it as a ruling idea in history, social studies, and humanities curricula.
 The Council's studies demonstrate that some textbooks are satisfactory and others are not, and they give detailed reasons why.
-Many of these reports are available on this website at http://www.historytextbooks.org/reports.htm.
+Many of these reports are available on this website at

 Home | About Us | Publications & Reports | Contact Us

 Widely Adopted History Textbooks

 Copyright © 2014 American Textbook Council.
 All Rights Reserved.

 Website created and maintained by Keep Productions, Inc.